Debt collectors are finding ways to send you to jail despite the FDCPA.

 - That order can then be used to obtain wage garnishment and bank liens by the collector to get you to pay

-- However in about one third of the states in the U.S. the collector can also use that judgement to get arrest warrants for failing to comply with a court order.
+- However, in about one-third of the states in the U.S., the collector can also use that judgment to get arrest warrants for failing to comply with a court order.

 Take action to protect yourself now

 Hopefully, the laws will be changed to close these loopholes and make it impossible for a debt collector to have you jailed over a debt – it’s what the original intent of the FDCPA was and it should be fixed so it does what it intended to do in the first place.

 Unfortunately, even if lawmakers decide to amend the FDCPA or create a new law that closes the loophole, it could be several years off before it would take effect.
 In the meantime, this practice can continue until it’s outlawed.

 “If you have an unpaid debt, you can’t just ignore it because now, depending on where you live, you might have a warrant issued for your arrest as a result,” Herman explains.
 “So even if you can’t pay the debt back, you need to do something – even if that something is filing for bankruptcy.
 After all, bankruptcy is definitely not the worst thing that can happen in a world where you could be confronted by U.S. Marshals over an unpaid debt.”